Trovemaster/Duo/docs/source/input.rst

 In the following we present the description of the main keywords and options used to define a *Duo* project.
-A Duo ``project'' file can contain any objectst and descriptors used at different stages of the project.
+A Duo ``project`` file can contain any objectst and descriptors used at different stages of the project.
 Different keys are used to switch neccesary options on and off.

 Srtuctural keywords